-LBMA's Membership comprises over 145 companies in more than 20 countries and includes the following classes: Full Member; Market Making Member and Affiliate Member.
+LBMA has 147 Member companies across 22 countries and includes the following classes: Full Member; Market Making Member and Affiliate Member.
 The first two classes are considered to be organisations that are directly active in the Loco London Market and Affiliate Members are generally those organisations that are active in other Markets around the world but whose activities are considered to be closely associated with the Global OTC Precious Metals Market.

 Member activities are considered to include: trading, broking, shipping and storage, mining, refining, inspection and assaying, service providers, technology providers, exchanges, intermediaries, consultancy services and research.
 Please note, individuals cannot become Full or Affiliate Members.

 Affiliate Membership of the LBMA is available to a range of international market participants, service providers, technology providers, exchanges and intermediaries.
 It is also open to companies that are active in functions relevant to the London bullion market like mining, inspection, assaying and consultancy related activities.
 Logistics and vaulting companies who are not active in the Loco London Market may also apply for this classification of membership.
 Refiners who are interested in applying to become an Affiliate Member need to be accredited as a GDL Refiner before doing so.